donnemartin/system-design-primer/README.md

 **RabbitMQ** is popular but requires you to adapt to the 'AMQP' protocol and manage your own nodes.

 **Amazon SQS**, is hosted but can have high latency and has the possibility of messages being delivered twice.

+### Task queues

+Tasks queues receive tasks and their related data, runs them, then delivers their results.
+They can support scheduling and can be used to run computationally-intensive jobs in the background.

+**Celery** has support for scheduling and primarily has python support.